“Steve, how many calories should I eat every day? I have goals!”

 The other thing to consider would be strength training.

-As we mention in our “Lose Weight and Build Muscle” article, strength training requires a lot of energy, not only for the exercise itself, but also for rebuilding muscle in the days following the activity.
+As we mention in our “Lose Fat and Build Muscle” article, strength training requires a lot of energy, not only for the exercise itself, but also for rebuilding muscle in the days following the activity.

-If it takes 30 mins of walking a day to be “Lightly Active,” 15 minutes of daily strength training would roughly be equivalent.
+Another way to think of this: if it takes 30 mins of walking a day to be “Lightly Active,” 15 minutes of daily strength training would roughly be equivalent.

-If estimating your Activity Level and TDEE is starting to freak you out:
+NOTE: if estimating your Activity Level and TDEE is starting to freak you out:

 Trying to pick and calculate the right amount of calories to consume can be stressful.